CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 acdi_eps_factor = 0.51
 ```

-These lines set the computational parameters specific to the phase field solver.
+These lines set the computational parameters specific to the conservative diffuse interface method for interface tracking.
+In general, these default values should be left unchanged.

 `acdi_gam_factor` sets the speed of the interface relaxation, relative to the maximum flow velocity.
 It should always be equal to or larger than `1`.
 `acdi_gam_min` sets a lower threshold for the speed of the interface relaxation.